 In these terms, cultural and sustainable tourism models can realize inclusive and accessible tourism systems, in order to plan a better touristic organization and a better community quality of life, by activating strategies with socio-economic added value on territories.
-Definitely, community-involved tourism approaches are defined by literature as holistic measures for local development and minor tourism valorization, with monitoring and evaluting support.
+Definitely, community-involved tourism approaches are defined by literature as holistic measures for local development and minor tourism valuing, with monitoring and evaluating support.

 |INVOLVED-COMMUNITY TOURISM APPROACHES||Bottom-up governance approach.
 Local empowerment measures.
 Experience and emotional tourism, network tourism, co-creation approach for cultural tourism.|

 |INVOLVED-COMMUNITY ITINERARY PLANNING||Thematic and integrated tourism planning: terrorial features, identity specialities, material and intangible resources.|